geoffreymagana/ODINSWORD-PORTFOLIO/README.md

 - Professional title and subtitle
 - Call-to-action button
 - Animated tech stack display
-- Dotted background pattern (inspired by canvas UI, I love this effect and most of my projects use this in the hero section)
+- Dotted background pattern (inspired by canvas UI, I love this effect, and most of my projects use this in the hero section)

 ### About Section
 - Personal intro